Sgitario/gh-activity/README.md

 # GitHub Activity Application

-This project aims at centralizing all the information about the status of Quarkus QE activities in upstream.
+This project aims at centralizing all the information about the status of QuarkusIO activities in upstream.

 ## Setup
 In your application directory, create a .env file containing your OAuth token: